 Stopped in with my wife while in Louisville.
 I canít say enough good about this place!
 A little small, but the staff and selection were both great, and the value was good too.
 We didnít eat, but we really enjoyed ourselves.
 Do yourself a favor and go here.

-Very interesting location - in old church (right next to the KFC11).
+Very interesting location - in old church.
 Incredible tap list that is constantly changing with a nice bottle list (many that are unavailable elsewhere in Louisville).
 They keep their list updated so you donít have to guess what they have going in.
 Eclectic food selection - tasty.
 A great place.
 And have to give a place that has CBS AND FouíFoune on tap at the same time a perfect selection rating.

 Great ambiance, maybe the best service and knowledge Iíve ever experienced.
 I saw a few bottles, but mostly seems to be taps (20-30 of them).
 Solid selection of high-rated brews, but not a lot of original or new to choose from.
 Overall, really good, but not terrific.

 Pretty dark, small, & crowded on the inside, everything made from wood & old fashioned looking.
 Friendly servers who were pretty knowledgeable about the beers.
 Awesome tap list & awesome bottle list.
 Had trouble choosing which beer(s) I wanted to have with dinner.
 Prices are not outrageous either - only a few dollar markup compared to what youíd pay at a bottle shop.
 Great food, although a little expensive given the portion size.
 Maybe Iím just a fatass.
 Really, really tasty, though...Stuffed quail was on point.
 Iíll be sure to stop here whenever Iím in town.
 Awesome place.